daverix/slingerORM/README.md

 String sql = mapping.getCreateTableSql();
 ```

-There is also an interface called EntityStorage that you can use to store your entities to the database and query them.
-Right now there is only an implementation for Android called SQLiteStorage that implements this interface.
-You can provide the required dependencies for SQLiteStorage like this:
+To save entities to the database, use the provided SessionFactory to get a Session.
+The session has methods for inserting, updating, deleting and querying the database.

 ```
-SQLiteDatabaseReference dbReference = new ExampleSQLiteDatabaseHelper();

 MappingFetcher mappingFetcher = new LazyMappingFetcher();
+SQLiteDatabase database = SQLiteDatabase.create(new File("testDb"));
-InsertableContentValuesFactory insertableContentValuesFactory = new ContentValuesWrapperFactory();
+ResultRowsFactory resultRowsFactory = new CursorRowResultFactory();
-FetchableCursorValuesFactory fetchableCursorValuesFactory = new CursorWrapperFactory();
+DatabaseConnection databaseConnection = new SQLiteDatabaseConnection(database, resultRowsFactory);

-EntityStorageFactory storageFactory = new SQLiteStorageFactory(SQLiteDatabaseReference dbReference,
+SessionFactory sessionFactory = new SlingerSessionFactory(databaseConnection, mappingFetcher);
-                                                                      MappingFetcher mappingFetcher,
-                                                                      InsertableContentValuesFactory insertableContentValuesFactory,
-                                                                      FetchableCursorValuesFactory fetchableCursorValuesFactory);

-EntityStorage<ExampleEntity> storage = storageFactory.getStorage(ComplexEntity.class);
+Session session = sessionFactory.openSession();
+session.initTable(ExampleEntity.class);

 ExampleEntity entity = new ExampleEntity();
 entity.setName("David");